flybywiresim/docs/docs/start/perf-tips.md

 Open GeForce Experience and navigate to the settings cog.
 Under `General` turn off the `In-Game Overlay`.
 This disables a feature called ShadowPlay, which is similar to the background recording we talked about in Windows settings.

-Alternatively, if you do want to use the overlay, you can leave it on, but turn off ShadowPlay individually by pressing ++Alt + Z++ and making sure `Instant Replay` is set to off.
+Alternatively, if you do want to use the overlay, you can leave it on, but turn off ShadowPlay individually by pressing ++alt+z++ and making sure `Instant Replay` is set to off.
 We would recommend disabling the overlay entirely though if you don't plan on using it.

 (The fewer overlays you have running, the better performance you will get.
 Examples of overlays are the Steam Overlay, Windows Game Bar etc.)